Stephen House: Police Scotland (2012–2015)

 House was appointed Chief Constable of Police Scotland in September 2012 and took up the position when the new force, which replaced Scotland's eight regional forces, was formally established in April 2013.
 He had previously called for the creation of such a national force.
 Justice Secretary Kenny MacAskill said House would be "outstanding" in the position and said he had an "impressive track record of leadership, partnership working and delivery".
 In an interview conducted soon after he was sworn in, he argued it was necessary for police officers "to have a strong sense of morality" and said responding to domestic abuse and organised crime would be priorities.

+Soon after taking office, House ordered a series of raids targeting saunas and massage parlours, which he suspected were fronts for money laundering and sex work.
+A number of people in Edinburgh were charged with brothel keeping and living off immoral earnings, but the prosecutions collapsed due to the existence of a 1986 agreement between politicians, police and the Crown Office and Procurator Fiscal Service, made in order to slow the spread of HIV/AIDS, which permitted sex work in saunas with the requirement they supplied condoms and promoted safe sex.

 In November 2013, House took up the role of Patron of the national police charity the Police Roll of Honour Trust, alongside Bernard Hogan-Howe and Hugh Orde.

 In 2014 House authorised the deployment of armed police in Scotland.
 He cited the 1996 Dunblane massacre as a reason for the policy.
 His tenure also saw an investigation into Police Scotland officers over the death of Sheku Bayoh after being restrained in May 2015.
+In March 2023, a BBC analysis of Police Scotland documents found that, during House's tenure, the force falsely claimed that thousands of 999 calls had been allocated to officers in order to artificially improve recorded response rates.

 House said in 2013 that he would not seek another police position after the end of his Police Scotland contract in 2016.
 In August 2015 House announced he would stand down from the post in three months.
 His resignation followed a series of controversies and failures, including his force's failure to rescue a woman who died after being left in a crashed vehicle for three days, his decision to place armed officers on routine street patrols, and his decision to stop and search tens of thousands of people who were not suspected of a crime.
 He had previously resisted calls to resign and received the backing of First Minister Nicola Sturgeon.
 His last day in the job was 30 November 2015.
 His replacement was Phil Gormley.